Description

 +++

-Pastor Wayne Shevey is our guest preacher.
-Pastor Shevey serves as a campus pastor at Wisconsin Lutheran College in Milwaukee.
+Pastor Wayne Shevey served as our guest preacher.
+Pastor Shevey serves as a campus pastor at Wisconsin Lutheran College.

 Description